I am a side sleeper or prone sleeper. When I sleep on my back I suffer sleep apnea, so I avoid that position.

 So it looks like 10 feet is the going rate.
 However, traditional baker tents don't have modern ultra-thin 10D fabric, and won't get a hole just because of a little bitty spark.
 This guy has been making a modern version of a Baker Tent, and it get pretty toasty even in freezing weather:

 When it looks like I'll be hiking in the rain, I'll bring along a mini umbrella.
 Yes, I'll have a poncho too, but I won't put it on unless I absolutely have to.
 It's humid enough without having to be covered in a layer of plastic.
 Zpacks makes an ultralight umbrella that weighs 6.8 oz (192g).
 Is that really lighter than other umbrellas?
+I have a cheap Esprit umbrella with 38“ open diameter that weighs 6.3 oz (178 grams) and has a closed length of 9 inches.
+Compare with others.

 You can also use an umbrella to catch rain if you are not near a water source.

 The vestibule of my tent works for most things, but in situations where you want to enjoy a panoramic view outside of your tent fly, a tarp with grommets and some guy lines can provide an outdoor shelter.
 Bonus if the tarp is aluminized on one side (mylar).
 You can use the reflective side to heat or cool, depending on which way you turn it.
 Not only outside of your tent, but inside as well.
 Even without a fire, the tarp can reflect your own radiative heat back at you.
-With a fire, set the tarp between you and the fire for added warmth.
+With a fire, set yourself between the tarp and the fire for added warmth.

 Reflective coatings are not durable, so heavy duty “emergency” blankets with tape on each corner provides reasonable sturdiness that can be replaced inexpensively when the coating starts to wear off.
 The following description from nsherry61 on WhiteBlaze.